-33. SHARE AWARD PLAN
+31. SHARE AWARD PLAN

 Pursuant to a resolution passed by the shareholders of the company in general meeting on 8th September, 2006 (Adoption date), the company adopted the Share Award Plan under which the shares of the company may be awarded to the directors and employees of the group in accordance with the terms and conditions of the Share Award Plan.
 Pursuant to the rules of the Share Award Plan, the group has appointed a Share Award Plan Trustee ("the Trustee") for the purpose of administrating the Share Award Plan and holding the shares of the company before they vested.
 Unless early terminated by the Board, the Share Award Plan shall be valid and effective for a term for 10 years commencing on the Adoption Date.
 Vested shares will be transferred at no cost to the relevant awardees.
-Under the Share Award Plan, the directors will, in their absolute discretion, determine whether the award is to be satisfied by way of allotment and issue the new shares of the company or pursuant of the relevant number of shares of the company on The Stock Exchange of Hong Kong Limited by the Trustee.
+Under the Share Award Plan, the directors will, in their absolute discretion, determine whether the award is to be satisified by way of allotment and issue the new shares of the company or pursuant of the relevant number of shares of the company on the Stock Exchange of Hong Kong Limited by the Trustee.

-On 23rd March, 2011, the directors awarded shares to certain employees of the group pursuant to the terms of the Share Award Scheme.
-During the year ended 31st March, 2012, 3,168,000 (2011: 400,000) shares of the company were acquired from the market at the total cost of HK\$588,000 (2011: HK\$106,000) by the Trustee.
-528,000 (2011: Nil) shares of the company of fair value of HK\$147,000 were transferred to those eligible employees at nil consideration on 4th April, 2011.
-The remaining 4,776,000 (2011: 2,136,000) shares of the company will be held by the trustee for the purpose of share award in future.
+No shares had been awarded to employees of the group during the years ended 31st March, 2013 and 31st March, 2012.
+During the year ended 31st March, 2013, 179,548 (2012: 3,168,000) shares of the company were acquired by way of script dividend at the total cost of HK\$48,000 (2012: HK\$588,000) by the Trustee.
+The 4,955,548 (2012: 4,776,000) shares of the company will be held by the Trustee for the purpose of share award in future.

-The fair value of the awarded shares for the year ended 31st March, 2012 was based on the market value of the shares of the company at the date of grant.
+The fair value of the awarded shares for the year ended 31st March, 2013 was based on the market value of the shares of the company as the date of grant.

-34. RESERVES
+32. RESERVES